Cairi-S/Welcome-Foolish-Mortals/README.md

 #### Existing Features ####

+**Header**

+The Home page will not feature a traditional logo within the header as the website name is prominently featured in this page's text container.
+This is an intentional design choice so the title is positioned in front of the mansion image - welcoming them into the spooky old house.

+The gameplay page returns to a more traditional website design and features a *logo* at the top left of the page which links to the Home page.

+The top right of the page will feature a *navigation bar* that contains three easily identifiable icons.

+- The *Home icon* links to the Home page.
+- The *Question mark icon* triggers a modal that contains a more detailed version of the rules as well as the inspiration behind the design of the site, including links.
+- Two *Speaker icons*, a speaker and speaker with a cross, will toggle allowing the player to mute and unmute the game's sound providing better UX.
+As the home page does not currently feature audio it might be confusing for users to feature this icon so will be removed on this page.

+**Footer tab**

+The *footer* will feature copyright information as well as information on the inspiration behind the design of the site, including *links* to official pages of The Walt Disney Company and The Haunted Mansion.
+Links will open in a separate tab.

+On smaller screens, the inspiration information will be hidden and only available within the Question mark icon modal.

 **Home page**

-When the Home page loads the player is given a simplified version of the rules and is prompted to 'Enter' the mansion.

-The Home page will not feature a logo as the games name is prominently featured in the opening text.

-The navigation bar will be visible so players can choose to read a more detailed version of the rules.
+The *hero image* will be static with a text container centered on the page.

-**Footer tab**

-The footer will feature copyright information and links to The Walt Disney Company and Haunted mansion pages.
+All text within this container will be themed to be in keeping with the game's style e.g using 'Enter' instead of 'Play game'.

+This page intentionally does feature too much text so as not to overload the user with information.

 **Gameplay pages**

-Header and Navigation Bar

-Returning to traditional website design the top left of the page will feature a logo which links to the Home page.

-The right of the page will feature a navigation bar of easily identifiable icons.

-- The Home icon - Allows the player to navigate back to the Home page.
-- The Questionmark icon - Allows the player to re-read the rules of the game.
-- The Speaker icon - Allows the player to mute and unmute the games sound.

 **Game board**

-The background of the game board is the classic wallpaper of The Haunted Mansion.
+The *hero image* of the game board is the classic The Haunted Mansion wallpaper and would be instantly recognizable to fans of the attraction.

+Underneath the header the user will be able to keep track of their turn and difficulty level using two counters:

+- *Level* will show which level the player is on and increments through Easy, Medium, Hard and Fiendish as the game progresses.
+- *Turn Counter* keeps track of which turn the player is on and increments as the game progresses.

-The four buttons for the game are each colored to the attractions color scheme.
+The *four game buttons* for the game are centered on the page and each one is styled within the attractions color scheme.
-Each button will feature a slight box shadow to give the impression of elevation from the background.

-During the computers turn and when on the players click each button will change transparency to make the button appear to light up.
+During the computers turn and on the players click each button will *change opacity* to make the button appear to light up.
 This clearly shows the player where they are clicking and allows the player to play with sound muted if preferred.

-**Turns counter**

-The turns Counter allows the user to keep track on how they are progressing through that difficulty level.

-The game does not end when they reach the required number of turns to complete the level.
-It continues allowing the player to try and also beat their highest score!

-**High Score modal**

-The high score modal features fun text inspired by the script from the attraction.

-It clearly shows the user their turn and the highest score from that device and encourages the user to play again.
+When the *audio is not muted* each button will be assigned a *different note* which will play when the corresponding button is active

+**Score Modal**

+The *Score modal* is triggered when the user makes an incorrect move.

+The modal encourages the player and shows them the turn number they had made it to and features their highest score.

+The *score* listed will correspond directly to the turn they were just on.

+The *highest score* will be stored from previous turns using *localStorage*.

+The footer of the modal provides a challenge and invited the player to play again via a styled *link* back to the game.

+**Winners Modal**

+Should the user manage to complete the game they are congratulated and are invited the player to play again via a styled *link* back to the game.

 ### Future Features ###